BlankOn/irgsh-go/HACKING.md

 ### GPG Key

 You need to have a pair of GPG key in your GPG store.
-If you don't have one, please create it.
+If you don't have one, please create it with `gpg --generate-key`.
 Check it by running `gpg --list-key`

 ```
 $ gpg --list-key